lbormann/darts-gif/README.md

 Besides the definition of single score-values you can define up to 12 score-areas.
 Define one image or a list of images.
 If you define a list, the program will randomly choose at runtime.
 For examples see below!

+#### **-WEB / --web_gif**

+If you set this to a '1' or '2' the app will host a web-endpoint to transfer every display-action to connected devices.
+A value '1' will display images only on connected devices.
+Value '2' will display images locally and on connected devices.

 _ _ _ _ _ _ _ _ _ _